petarxx99/PetarsCalorieTracker/README.txt

 you need to delete the target folder.
 In general, whenever you change anything in the application.properties file you need to delete the target folder.

+Don't forget to change the username, password and the schema name in the spring.datasource.url in the src > main > resources > application.properties file before running the app.